godotengine/godot-docs/classes/class_environment.rst

 | *Getter*  | get_fog_depth_end()      |
 +-----------+--------------------------+

-Fog's depth end distance from the camera.
+The fog's depth end distance from the camera.
 If this value is set to 0, it will be equal to the current camera's :ref:`Camera.far<class_Camera_property_far>` value.

 ----